hci-a-if-its-2019/final-project-lor-51/README.md

 **Craiglist** [Forum Session](https://forums.craigslist.org/?areaID=157)

 #### System Description
 Craiglist is one of the rare sites on the interweb where its platform doesn't sell advertisements.
 The site is purely run for non-profit reasons given to the community, so they are able to enjoy their rights.
 Most of what Craiglist offer are second hand product listings.
-Other than that, they have a forum - thread section, where Users can enjoy a free democratic discussion about anything.
+Other than that, they have a forum/ thread section, where Users can enjoy a free democratic discussion about anything.
 Craiglist's system requires a registered account to access its core features.

-#### What's Bad About The Existing System
+#### What's Bad About The Existing System (Our analyses)
+It's obvious to the eyes that Craiglist's user interface isn't pleasing.
+It's dull, boring, and it seems they don't have a designer to sort it out.
+Our team has analysed the forum/ thread section activities.

+**What do we think about forums?**
+Online forums is a place of discussion.
+Where people can hold conversation in the form of posted messages.
+The messages are often longer than one line of text, which differs from chat messages.
+Discussions should be easily identifiable e.g. which person is talking to which person, or which comment is being replied etc.